Milford, County Donegal: History and name

 Located north of Letterkenny, the town was founded in the 18th century by the Clement family.
 It was named after a mill that was located on Maggie's Burn on the edge of the town.

-This town is the ancestral home of a U.S. president, James Buchanan, whose father, also named James Buchanan, immigrated from here to America in 1783.

 The Irish Baile na nGallóglach literally means "town of the gallóglach".
 The gallóglaigh (anglicised gallowglass) were an elite class of mercenary warrior who came from Gaelic-Norse clans in Scotland between the mid-13th century and late 16th century.
 A battle between the Irish (helped by gallóglaigh) and the English took place on a hill in the townland and this is where the name comes from.

+The town is the ancestral home of U.S. president James Buchanan, from which Buchanan's father, also named James Buchanan, immigrated to America in 1783.

 Amenities

-The town once had two major employers: the Milford Bakery & Flour Mills and McMahons garage, but both are now long gone.
+The town once had two major employers: the Milford Bakery and Flour Mills and McMahons garage, but both are now long gone.
 There are now a post office, four supermarkets, a veterinary practice, three pubs, a health centre, a library with council offices, a fire station and fishing lakes.

+The Gallowglass Community Centre was donated to the community and has been functioning since September 2023 as a venue for community events and classes.

-It is not far from four different beaches: Portsalon, Rathmullan, Downings and Tramore.
+There are four nearby beaches: Portsalon, Rathmullan, Downings, and Tramore.
 It is a feeder town to Letterkenny.

 Education

-There are a National School, Scoil Mhuire Milford; two secondary schools, Loreto Community School and Mulroy College; and an Adult Education ETB centre.
+There are a National School, Scoil Mhuire Milford; two secondary schools, Loreto Community School and Mulroy College; and an Adult Education Education and Training Board centre.

+Administration

+The Milford electoral area has 3 seats.
+In 2024 the following were elected to Donegal County Council.